eliyaballout/Activation/README.md

     irm https://massgrave.dev/get | iex
     ```

 3. You will see the activation options.
 Follow the on-screen instructions.

-That's all. :)
+4. Enjoy your activated product! :)

 <br>